 Community.
 It’s strange how much more that word comes to mean when there’s a tragedy, a loss.

-Bill Fielder, “Framer to the Stars” passed away last week.
-He’s left a big hole in an arts community where his own star had shined so bright.
+When Bill Fielder, “Framer to the Stars”, passed away he left a big hole in an arts community where his own star had shined so bright.

 At a party held in his honor, artists filled the space to say farewell.
 Bill was loved.

 Deeply devoted to local artists, Bill always came through.
 He’d work nights and weekends to help someone make a deadline.

 He’d make emergency house-calls to galleries if a frame needed fixing.